kitspace/kitspace/presentations/fosdem2017/presentation.md

 <img style="width:49%;" src=images/soldering_meeblip.jpg />
 <img style="width:49%;float:right;" src=images/pick_and_place.jpg />

+???
+- Despite the numbers of electronic engineers, electronic engineering is not a pure information technology
+- We have to move atoms in physical space
+- Which means money needs to be spent
+- But we do have increased automation and decreased cost

 ---
 <img style="z-index:0; top:0px;height:681px;position:absolute" src=images/circuit_boards.jpg />

+???
+- The cost reduction in PCB batching services is giving more and more people the opportunity to make professional grade PCBs
+- __it's tantalizingly close__

 ---

 # We do share projects